Cultch Plant Oyster Restoration

 Project Description

-This project will place cultch at several Louisiana locations with relic reefs.
-Targeted sites include one on public oyster seed grounds in the Grand Banks area of Mississippi Sound, and one on the Caillou Lake public oyster seed grounds in Terrebonne Parish.
-The project will programmatically plan for inclusion of additional cultch plants within the Biloxi Marsh Complex in St. Bernard Parish and also within the footprints of other public oyster seed grounds (POSG) or public oyster seed reservations (POSR) in the future.
-Where opportunities exist, cultch material willbe placed as close to the shoreline as possible to promote restoration of shallow water fringing oyster reefs.
+This project will place cultch in relic reef areas of Louisiana public oyster seed grounds (POSG).
+One targeted site is a 200-acre area on the Caillou Lake public oyster seed reservation (POSR) in Terrebonne Parish.
+The project will programmatically plan for inclusion of additional cultch plants within the Biloxi Marsh Complex in St. Bernard Parish or within the footprints of other POSG or POSRs in the future.
 The objective of the cultch plant project is to create oyster reefs through the placement of cultch, thereby increasing oyster abundance and spawning stocks and offsetting impacts resulting from exposure to Deepwater Horizon oil, dispersant, and response activities.
-Constructing cultch plants entails placing cultch material (e.g., limestone rock, oyster shell, or fossilized oyster shell) that is clean and free of contaminants.
-When placed in suitable oyster habitat, cultch provides a substrate for free floating oyster larvae to attach and grow, which in time results in a mature productive oyster reef.
+Constructing cultch plants entails placing cultch material (e.g., limestone rock, oyster shell, or fossilized oyster shell) on water bottoms in areas of suitable oyster habitat.
+Cultch provides a substrate for free floating oyster larvae to attach and grow, which in time results in a mature productive oyster reef.

 Contact